 The Mental Health and Money Advice website has a full list of benefits you may be entitled to if you are suffering with mental health issues, or if you are a carer of someone who is struggling.

-The charity Turn2us have an online calculator you can use to see what benefits you may be able to claim.
+The charity Turn2us has an online calculator you can use to see what benefits you may be able to claim.

 As friend or family member, you know the person you are worried about better than most.
-So you can spot (sometimes before them) changes in behaviour that might send off warning signals.
+So you can spot changes in behaviour, sometimes before they do, that might send out warning signals.

-You may want to make an agreement that the person lets you know if they seem to be becoming unwell.
-You could make an action plan together, for example, you look after their credit card or bill payments when they feel unwell or help them make a GP appointment.
+You may want to make an agreement with them that they let you know if they seem to be becoming unwell.
+You could make an action plan together, for example, you could look after their credit card or bill payments when they feel unwell or help them make a GP appointment.

-If you are worried about someone you know being under too much stress, the Samaritans has a page on what to look out for if you are concerned that someone you love is harming themselves, having suicidal thoughts and might be at risk of suicide.
+Are you worried about someone you know being under too much stress?
+If so, the Samaritans wesbite has a page on what to look out for if you are concerned that someone you love is harming themselves, having suicidal thoughts and might be at risk of suicide.

 If you want someone to help manage your money